elaine-ho/Forever_Machine_Learning/docs/index.md

 title:  Home
 ---

 This project's focus is on in-game Minecraft image conversion.
 Using self-made paired image data from Minecraft, we attempt to convert between weather conditions, like rainy and sunny, and between different times of day.
-Using GAN's with Unets, our machine learning model uses paired data to predict and generate images given each pair.
+Using a deep neural network with a U-net architecture, our machine learning model uses paired data to predict and generate images given each pair.

 Here are some examples of scenes we removed rain from: